- 01 August 2018

-In this article, we cover occupational therapy degrees, applying for jobs, writing CVs and cover letters, and thinking about where to take your career next.
-If you're already qualified, we can help you with advice about finding employment.
+We look at occupational therapy degrees, applying for jobs, writing CVs and cover letters, and thinking about where to take your career next.
+If you're already qualified, this article can help you with advice about finding employment.

 How do I get an occupational therapist job?

 To become an occupational therapist, you need an occupational therapy degree that's accredited by the Health & Care Professionals Council (HCPC) as well as subsequent registration with the HCPC.

 The degree will either be a Bachelor's of Science (B.Sc.) and will take at least 3 years to complete or a Master's of Science that takes at least two years.

 If any of these details are missing from the courses you're considering, check again.

 Assuming it meets these essentials, let's check that you meet the others!
 Occupational therapy expects quite a lot of you as a student, with UCAS tariffs ranging from 280 to 340 points and anything in Science always a bonus.
 When we translate this into qualifications, this is an average of BBB at A Level, DDM at BTEC or fifteen level 3 Distinctions in Science/Health and fifteen level 3 Merits in non-Science/Health subjects from your Access course.

 In short, you need to be a good student!Evidence of sufficient English and Maths is needed as well.
 Most courses ask for 5 GCSEs with grades at C or above/5 Scottish Standards at grade 3 or above.